January 14, 20214 min read

 Let’s say that a global leader in hospitality, operating more than 1,500 restaurants and serving 320 million meals a year, nabbed its status as an industry leader by staying on top of food trends.
 The company prioritized tracking not only its direct competitors but also the top 25 restaurants worldwide through social media.
 By looking outside the immediate market, this company stays ahead of market trends, consistently refining and updating its menus to match evolving tastes.

-The company can always validate its assumptions through surveys or focus groups and test menu items in a few pilot locations; however, asking customers to predict what’s going to be the next kale or brussel sprout isn’t the smartest way to gather market intelligence.
+The company can always validate its assumptions through customer surveys or focus groups and test menu items in a few pilot locations; however, asking customers to predict what’s going to be the next kale or brussel sprout isn’t the smartest way to gather market intelligence.
 In this case, the best bet is to listen to social conversation.

 You can think of conversations happening online as one big focus group.
 The sheer volume of social conversations relevant to your brand or industry gives you the ability to peek into the purchase experience in the way that a traditional focus group would, but on a much larger scale, and much more quickly.